Benny0323/CT-ImagePro/README.md

 # Common-CT-Images-Processing-Tools

 This repository contains a collection of essential tools for processing CT (Computed Tomography) images.
-The tools are designed for efficient and accurate manipulation of medical imaging data, which is crucial for researchers, radiologists, and anyone working with CT scans.
-The code within this repository can be utilized for tasks such as converting PNG files to TIF format and generating sinograms for further processing and analysis.
+These tools are designed to be *plug-and-play*, allowing for easy integration into existing workflows without the need for complex setup.
+They provide efficient and accurate manipulation of medical imaging data, making them ideal for researchers, radiologists, and anyone working with CT scans.
+With minimal configuration, the code in this repository can be directly applied for basic CT image processing tasks and further analysis, streamlining your workflow and saving valuable time.

 ## Key Features: